Workers’ Compensation In Georgia

 If My Injury Or Illness Was Caused By Another Person At Work, Can I Sue Them Instead Of Using Workers’ Compensation Insurance?

 Part of workers’ compensation law states that you are not allowed to sue your employer or your co-workers for a work-related injury or illness.
 Your only legal option is to file for workers’ compensation benefits to cover all your medical expenses and your lost wages.
 There can be exceptions to this rule, like if you sustained an injury through a defective product at work or suffered a physical assault by a co-worker.
 Then, you may be able to sue either the manufacturer of the product or the co-worker in question.
-A Forest Park, GA personal injury attorney can guide you toward the best route to take in your situation.
+An Atlanta, GA personal injury attorney can guide you toward the best route to take in your situation.

 What I Have A Pre-Existing Condition That Was Aggravated By Working?

 If your injury is not new but is instead a reoccurrence of an old injury, you may not be eligible for workers’ compensation benefits.
-It is highly recommended that you consult with a workers’ compensation attorney in Forest Park, GA if you are not sure of whether or not your injury is eligible for compensation.
+It is highly recommended that you consult with a workers’ compensation attorney in Atlanta, GA if you are not sure of whether or not your injury is eligible for compensation.

 Are Part-Time Workers Covered By Workers’ Compensation Insurance?